 The research finds that historical changes in the volatility of gold”s real rate of price appreciation derive mainly from changes in the monetary role of gold.
 The lowest volatility applied to the period of the classical gold standard from 1880 to the start of the First World War.

 Since then, the important changes involve the transitions among different forms of gold standards, leading up to the full termination of convertibility of the US dollar into gold in 1971.
 Because of the near disconnect between gold and monetary systems since the 1970s, the volatility of real gold returns has become particularly high since that time.

-''Gold Returns'' by Robert Barro and Sanjay Misra is forthcoming in the Economic Journal.
+”Gold Returns” by Robert Barro and Sanjay Misra is published in the August 2016 issue of the Economic Journal.
 The authors are at Harvard University.

 Havard University | email@example.com